openflighthpc/cluster-building-blocks/README.md

 Where X is the desired number of nodes.
 OpenStack will then create/delete instances to reach this target.

+## Quick Launch - Gateway & Compute

+For those wishing to quickly launch resources, the `create-all-in-one.sh` and `all-in-one.yaml` files exist to approach this.

+To launch:
+- Set "General Cluster", "Network Config" and "Gateway" vars in `hpc-core.sh`
+- Set variables in `compute-nodes.sh`
+- Launch the cluster
+    ```bash
+    bash create-all-in-one.sh
+    ```

+After this there will be a gateway and X compute nodes launched with hunter auto-parsing all of the nodes.

 ## Dev/Future Notes

 Initial idea: